jukbot/setup-nginx-webserver/README.md

 However, most libraries and applications that preinstalled are obsolete.
 So this article will guide you STEP BY STEP to build a perfect web server with understanding.

+**THIS CONFIG BE USE IN ANYWHERE**
+- You can use this config in anytypes of environment eg. Nginx on VPS, VCM, any container or Docker.
+Just optimize to meet your load.

+**!!PLEASE READ!!**
-This config is useful to use in any types of environment or inside container, please be aware that this config is just an example that optimize for my server environment, some configure value might need to tune upon your server hardware.
+- Please be aware that this config is just an example that optimize for my server environment, some configure value might need to tune upon your server hardware and type of your application.

 **ANNOUCEMENT**
 ```